NeCTAR-RC/nectar-training/package05/sections/allocations.markdown

 As a rule of thumb, the more resources you ask for, the more detail we require about your research.
 Requesting a few cores won’t be scrutinised as much as requesting tens or hundreds of cores.

 {% BgBox important %}
-The amount of CPU hours you request is

-{% col 255,0,0 %}
-TODO: Which of these is it?
-{% endcol %}
+{% include /docLinks.markdown %}

-* the amount of time your instance will be running

-* the amount of time your instance will actually be using CPU time
+The amount of **CPU hours** you request is the amount of time your instance will be in existence --- *not* the time the CPU is acually busy with your programs!
+That is, all time counts between when you *launch* the VM and *terminate* it --- regardless whether the CPU is idle the whole time, or the VM is shut down or suspended.
+While you have access to the VM, it counts as CPU hours!

+Consider this when you request your allocation, and also when you use your VM --- you may *back up* the state of your VM and then *"terminate"* it while you don't need it.
+It will be easy to restore it to the exact same state when you need it again.
+More about this in [Module 9][ModDoc9].
 {% endBgBox %}